I’ve been injured in a car accident. Do I need a Lawyer?

 - Pain and suffering.

-In most cases, and as required by South Australian law, claims should be lodged within six months of the accident but there may be exceptions to this, for example if the injured person is a child, or if the full extent of injuries isn’t yet known.
+In most cases, and as required by South Australian law, claims should be lodged within six months of the accident but there may be exceptions to this, for example if the injured person is a child, or if the full extent of injuries isn’t known yet.

-Under South Australian law, if you wish to make a CTP claim, your doctor must assess your personal injury according to a scale prescribed by legislation, known as an Injury Scale Value (ISV) assessment.
+Under South Australian law, if you wish to make a CTP claim, your doctor must assess your injuries according to a scale prescribed by legislation, known as an Injury Scale Value (ISV) assessment.

 The doctor will allocate an item number for your injury and then using that assessment, they will calculate your ISV.
 This calculation is required so that the severity of the injury can be determined.
-It is a complex process and that’s why many people with CTP claims require the assistance of a lawyer to help them understand the process and to assist them to recover fair compensation for the injuries they have sustained.
+It is a complex process and that is why many people with CTP claims require the assistance of a lawyer to help them understand the process and to assist them to recover fair compensation for the injuries they have sustained.

 Due to its complexity, the ISV assessment is best handled by lawyers with experience in CTP claims.
 This is because an understanding of how to calculate the ISV will serve to maximise your claim for compensation.
-Insurers won’t do this.
-They will try to minimise their compensation payment.
+Insurers will generally approach claims from the opposite perspective, to pay as little as possible.

-An inaccurate assessment may mean that a person misses out on thousands of dollars in compensation.
+An inaccurate assessment may mean that you miss out on thousands of dollars in compensation.

-If a motor vehicle accident has caused your injuries and it wasn’t your fault, you need to carefully consider how to approach your CTP claim.
-Getting legal advice before making the claim is a great idea, especially if there’s a dispute about how the accident occurred or who was at fault.
+Getting legal advice before making the claim is a great idea, especially if there is a dispute about how the accident occurred or who was at fault.
 You may also need advice if your injuries have not yet settled and there is uncertainty about their ongoing impact.
-The assessment process is complex and requires significant skill to ensure you are getting all the compensation to which you’re entitled.
+The assessment process is complex and requires significant skill to ensure you are getting all the compensation to which you are entitled.